MohammadJRanjbar/My-Machine-Learning-and-Computer-Vision-Course/README.md

 # Session 2:
 # Homework 1:
 * Q1:
-  Use the Simple geometric shape to draw something
+  Use the Simple geometric shapes to draw something
 # Session 3:
 # Homework 2:
 # Session 4: